 According to Eyeforpharma, there are four ways to show support in the patient journey: educational, emotional, behavioral, and practical.

 Educational support refers to improving patients’ information about their diagnosis, disease and course of treatment.
 There are multiple ways to achieve this, with traditional print material as the most prevalent method.
 However, animated explainer videos have been proven to do wonders in patient literacy and education.

 Emotional support refers to providing patients with a way to cope with their illness.
 This can be done through counseling, phone support, and other initiatives.

 Behavioral change support refers to beyond-the-pill solutions that help patients change their everyday routines.
 This can be done with various apps that track relevant patients’ data, as well as plan their activities regarding medication adherence.

 Finally, practical support refers to the actual access that patients have to treatment.

 Using patient journey as a tool for market access

 As time goes by, pharma brands and sales reps have more restricted access to some of the main areas of the market.
 As they develop a patient journey, they can get crucial data that helps shape future key market decisions.

-Perhaps most importantly, patient journey allows access to patient preferences.
-Pharma brands can learn from patients’ prefered treatment methods and get acquainted with their difficulties.
+Perhaps most importantly, the patient journey allows access to patient preferences.
+Pharma brands can learn from patients’ preferred treatment methods and get acquainted with their difficulties.